ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 Although most {{site.data.keyword.cloud}} customers use one of the standard Operating Systems that come with our servers, you can mount custom ISOs (disk images) on servers.
 You have three options for mounting custom ISOs.

-For the methods to work, you need to connect to the private network through the SL VPN service, such as [SoftLayer SSL VPN Portal - AMS01](https://vpn.ams01.softlayer.com/prx/000/http/localhost/login) or through another server that is connected to the network.
+For the methods to work, you need to connect to the private network through the SL VPN service, such as [IBM Cloud SSL VPN Portal - AMS01](https://vpn.ams01.softlayer.com/prx/000/http/localhost/login) or through another server that is connected to the network.

 **Note:** Lenovo hardware disk images larger than 50 MB must be mounted using the IMM console interface > media tab.